mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 db.collection.updateOne({<query>}, {<update>}, {"upsert": true})
 ```

 The syntax for *upsert* is to list it as the third option right after your *update* directive.
+So let's talk about what *upsert* is and when should we use it.
+By default *upsert* is set to *false*.
+But if you set it to *true* you can expect it to either do an *update* or an *insert*.
+The *update* will happen if there are documents that match the filter criteria of the *update* operation.